Jammu Mail

-The 20433 / 20434 Jammu Mail is an express train which goes from Subedarganj (Prayagraj) in Uttar Pradesh to Shri Mata Vaishno Devi Katra in Jammu and Kashmir.
+The 20433 / 20434 Jammu Mail is a mail/superfast train which goes from Subedarganj (Prayagraj) in Uttar Pradesh to Shri Mata Vaishno Devi Katra in Jammu and Kashmir.
 The train was extended up to Katra from Jammu on 1 September 2015.
-This train was extended from New Delhi to Subedarganj (Prayagraj) in Uttar pradesh on 5 September 2024.
+This train was extended from New Delhi to Suberdarganj on 5 September 2024.

 A likely accident was prevented by an alert pointsman at Prempur station in September 2024.